ppetrovtv/pine_script_docs/source/Publishing_Scripts.rst

 | |Pine_editor|
 | 2.
 Open/write the script;
 | 3.
 Apply the script to the current chart;
 | 4.
-Click the “Publish Script” button:
+Click the "Publish Script" button:
 | |Publish_script_button|
 | |Publish_script_new|
 | 5.
 Enter Script Title, Tags (optional), Description;
 | 6.
-Click the “Publish Script” button.
+Click the "Publish Script" button.

 The published script will be displayed in `Public Library <Public_Library>`__, which is available to all TradingView